Hi, I’m Bill Fox. I’m a consultant and author of The Future of the Workplace.

 Because of the deep and pervasive need for transformation in most workplaces—along with the changes occurring within me and the kinds of insights people were now eager to share—I came up with a new series of interview questions.
-With that, the Exploring Forward-Thinking Workplaces interview series was underway, which led to my most recent book, The Future of the Workplace and my weekly newsletter Forward21.
+With that, the Exploring Forward-Thinking Workplaces interview series was underway, which led to my most recent book, The Future of the Workplace and my weekly newsletter FORWARD21.

-I search the web and dive deep into hundreds of books to discover the leaders and ideas that lead to the forward thinking human and workplace.
+In addition to curating and publishing my own content, I search the web and dive deep into hundreds of books to discover the leaders and ideas that lead to the forward thinking human and workplace.
 I engage with these leaders in a 21st-century conversation to distinguish practical wisdom to help you see new pathways, make better decisions, and be the forward thinking leader in the room.

 Other resources you may be interested in exploring include:

-- A Forward Thinking Workplace published in the Cutter Business Technology Journal
+- A Forward Thinking Workplace published in the Cutter Business Technology Journal.

 To your great work life & success!